ppresto/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-1.md

 ]

 ???
-* Here we see that Vault has multiple means of authenticating users and applications with its Auth Methods.
+Vault is like a broker in the middle of a transaction
+1. Goal:  Identify who you are [ like Hotel Check-in Desk ]
+   * It has Many Auth Methods
+   * Ideally you want to leverage your existing Identity Providers
-* Vault can manage many types of secrets and excels at generating short-lived, dynmamic secrets.
+2. Vault can manage many types of secrets and excels at generating short-lived, dynmamic secrets.
-* Vault's ACL policies are associated with tokens that users and applications use to access secrets after authenticating.
+3. Vault's ACL policies are associated with tokens that users and applications use to access secrets after authenticating.
-* Tokens can only read/write secrets that its policies allow.
-* Click on the link to read a white paper about identity-based security in low trust networks.

 ---
 layout: true